lileyzhao/showy-naive-starter/README.md

 This is merely a template project for an admin dashboard and does not implement full backend functionality.
 You can create a repository based on this template and implement your own admin dashboard.

+⚠️ **Important Reminder: We are currently in a phase of brainstorming and code revisions.
+It is not advisable to use this for real-world projects.**

 ## Features

 - 🌟 **Built with the latest and most popular front-end technologies**